Fire marshal investigators narrow down scenarios for what caused Eastway Tank explosion | CBC News

 The average fire scene has one to two pieces of evidence that may be collected, identified and analyzed, for factors like signs of accelerants, he said.
 In this case, Eastway Tank had closer to 50 pieces, Rushton said.

-Samples were shipped to the fire marshal's main office in Toronto and analyzed in-house, while others were forwarded for analysis to the nearby Centre of Forensic Sciences.
+Samples were shipped to the fire marshal's main office in Toronto and analyzed in-house, while others were forwarded for analysis to that city's Centre of Forensic Sciences.

+"Our investigative process is effectively fact-checking many aspects of that story we get [from witnesses]," Rushton said.

 Other agencies, including the Ministry of Labour and the Ottawa Police Service, are also investigating what happened at Eastway and will draw their own findings.